mo1ein/jobname/src/snapp/snapp_market_pro.md

 - Tell me about yourself.

-- When will you be graduatd?
+- When will you be graduated?

 - What is your plan after you finished university?

-- HR asked weather we're having a live coding or not? no.
+- HR asked whether we're having a live coding or not? no.

 - Why did you choose go?

 - After the interview, what position do you think you want?

-- Microservices vs monolotic
+- Microservices vs monolithic

 - How do you fix latency in microservices?